 Contributing to VisiHow is easy with the built-in editor and provided guidelines.
 This article teaches how to register for the site and guides you through the steps of creating and submitting your first article.

-- 1Sign up.Visit the VisiHow.com web site and begin the sign up process by selecting Create account.
-Create account is located in the upper left section of the main page.Advertisement
+- 1Visit the VisiHow.com web site and begin the sign up process by selecting Create account.
+Create account is located in the upper left section of the main page.Sign up.Advertisement

-- 2Create profile.The account creation screen features a "captcha."
+- 2The account creation screen features a "captcha."
 Simply select the pictures of cats to prove you are a human and then create a user name and password.
 Supply an email address and your real name if you would like articles attributed personally.
-Select create account to finish the process.Advertisement
+Select create account to finish the process.Create profile.Advertisement

 - Content that will be removed includes, but is not limited to:

 Pornography, adult or mature content, Violent content, Content related to racial intolerance or advocacy against any individual, group or organisation, Excessive profanity, Hacking/cracking content, or any other illegal online or computer activities, Illicit drugs and drug paraphernalia content, Gambling or gambling promotion, Sales of beer or hard alcohol, Sales of tobacco or tobacco-related products, Sales of prescription drug, Sales of weapons or ammunition (e.g. firearms, firearm components, fighting knives, stun guns), Sales of products that are replicas or imitations of designer or other goods, Sales or distribution of coursework or student essays, Content regarding programs which compensate users for clicking ads or offers, performing searches, surfing websites or reading emails, Any other content that is illegal, promotes illegal activity or infringes on the legal rights of others.

 Tips Tricks & Warnings